domaindetails.com

 Mistake #2: Skipping WHOIS Privacy to Save Money

 Never register a domain without WHOIS privacy unless you want spam emails, robocalls, and your personal address publicly searchable.
-Choose a registrar that includes it free rather than trying to save $9.99/year.
+Choose a registrar that includes it free—all recommended registrars in this guide do.

 Mistake #3: Not Considering Transfer Costs